 Privacy Notice – Online Supplement

 This section describes our practices regarding information we receive about you during visits to this web site.
-The amount and type of information we receive depends on how you use this site.
+The amount and type of information we receive depend on how you use this site.

 Normal Web Site Usage

 You can visit our web site to read product and company information or use our on-line tools without revealing any personal information.
 The only information we collect and store during normal web site usage is the name and address of your Internet service provider, the web site you last visited, the pages you request, the date and time of those requests and the number of visits you made to our website.
 We use this information to generate statistics and measure website activity to improve the usefulness of customer visits to our website.
 This same information may be shared with third parties to provide these services or to analyze, store, or aggregate the information.
 It may also be shared with other third parties, working with us to improve our services or our website.
 During normal web site usage, we do not collect or store personally identifiable information such as name, mailing address, email address, phone number, or Social Security number.